Nageshvara/InvoiceSystem-Zoho_Project-/README.md

 - **Description:**
   Executes a query to fetch metadata for the specified table (`tableName`) and prints each column name.
 This method helps in identifying the structure of the table dynamically.

-Here's how you can structure the description for the `generateInvoice` function in your GitHub README file:

----

 #### `generateInvoice` Function

 The `generateInvoice` function generates an invoice for a specified customer by querying the database for customer details, associated products, and invoice items.
 It calculates the total amount, applies a discount if provided, and distinguishes between paid and unpaid invoices.
 Finally, it writes the invoice details to a text file.

 - **Parameters:**

   - `stmt`: An instance of `Statement` used to execute SQL queries.
   - `customerId`: The unique identifier of the customer for whom the invoice is generated.
   - `discountPercentage`: Optional.
 The percentage of discount to be applied to the total invoice amount.

--**Functionality:**
+- **Functionality:**

   1. **Customer Lookup**: Queries the `customers` table to retrieve customer details such as name and contact information based on `customerId`.

   2. **Invoice Retrieval**: Retrieves invoice details including product names, quantities, prices, amounts, and status (`paid` or `unpaid`) from the `Invoice` table using a join with `products`.

   3. **File Output**: Writes the invoice details to a text file in the `./invoices/` directory, formatted with headers, product details, total amount, applied discounts (if any), and amounts paid versus amounts due.

   4. **Handling Discounts**: If a discount percentage is provided, calculates the discounted total and displays the discounted amount separately.

   5. **Amount Tracking**: Tracks and displays the total amount paid and the amount due based on the status of each invoice item.

 #### `showSalesReport(Statement stmt, Scanner scanner)`
 Displays sales reports based on user input: today's sales report or a sales report for a specific date.